-According to Hong Kong Planning Standards and guidelines (HKPSG) Chapter 1017, "SSSIs may be land based or marine sites, which are of special interest because of their flora, fauna, geographical or geological features...Departments concerned with planning and development should be aware of the scientific importance of "SSSIs" and should ensure that due consideration is given to conservation when development at or near these sites is proposed.
-The AFCD should be consulted for any proposed development at or in the proximity of any SSSI."
-Such arrangements in planning would be essential to maintain the "scientific interest and high conservation value" of Po Toi, which is "unique in Hong Kong" as suggested by the Planning Department and confirmed by this paper.
-There designation of a SSSI is therefore in line with the General Planning Intention of the Draft Po Toi DPA plan.
+According to Hong Kong Planning Standards and Guidelines (HKPSG) Chapter 1022, "SSSIs may be land based or marine sites, which are of special interest because of their flora, fauna, geographical or geological features...Departments concerned with planning and development should be aware of the scientific importance of "SSSIs" and should ensure that due consideration is given to conservation when development at or near these sites is proposed.
+The AFCD should be consulted for any proposed development at or in the proximity of any SSSI".
+Such arrangements in planning would be essential to maintain the "high ecological and scientific values worthy of conservation" on Po Toi, which is "unique in Hong Kong" as suggested by the Planning Department23 and confirmed by this paper.
+There designation of a SSSI is therefore in line with the descriptions of Po Toi stated in the Notes of the Draft Po Toi Islands OZP.